mhaack/halloween-pumpkin-eyes/readme.md

 I got the most parts from [Aliexpress](https://www.aliexpress.com).
 A full list of all the materials and tools to be build this projects can be found on Hackster.io.

 ## Building the circuit
 The wiring is very simple.
-The 10 servos need to connect to positive and ground of the battery box(es).
-Additionally ground must be wired to GND of the ESP8266 board, but only ground.
-The control wires are connect to one GPIO D0-D8 & TX of the ESP8266 board.
+The 10 servos must be connected to positive and ground of the battery box(es).
+Additionally ground must be wired to GND of the ESP8266 board to build a common ground.
+The servo control wires are connected to one GPIO D0-D8 & TX of the ESP8266 board.

 ## Software